 The biggest mistake I made in my Seattle kitchen remodel was not extending my cabinets to the ceiling.
-I thought it would be a waste to install inaccessible storage; but instead, the space just became a collector of dust and paper airplanes launched by my children.
-Why didn’t I consider a library ladder in the kitchen?
+I thought it would be a waste to install inaccessible storage; but instead the space just became a collector of dust and paper airplanes launched by my children.
+Why didn’t I consider a library ladder?

-Above: The MWE Quattro Rolling Stainless Steel Ladder has top and bottom rollers to allow for easy rolling without any lifting.
-An automatic stopping device is activated by stepping onto the ladder, preventing it from moving while in use; $5,277 for the standard system with a 10-foot rail and an 8-foot ladder at Better Building Hardware.
+Above: The MWE Quattro Rolling Stainless Steel Ladder has top and bottom rollers to allow for easy movement without any lifting.
+An automatic stopping device is activated by stepping onto the ladder, preventing it from budging while in use; $5,218.40 for the standard system with a 10-foot rail and an eight-foot ladder at Better Building Hardware.

-Above: The rolling ladder at Papabubble's New York confectionery was sourced at Elephant’s Trunk Country Flea Market, a seasonal monthly market in New Milford, Connecticut.
-A sure-bet source for something similar: The Putnam Rolling Ladder Co., a downtown New York institution since 1905.
+Above: The rolling ladder at New York City confectionary Papabubble was sourced at Elephant’s Trunk Country Flea Market, a seasonal monthly market in New Milford, Connecticut.
+A sure-bet source for something similar: Putnam Rolling Ladder Co., a downtown New York institution since 1905.
 Custom rolling ladders start at $1,137.

-Above: Architect Chris Greenawalt used a wood hook ladder to optimize storage in the kitchen of a small historic apartment in Charlestown, Boston.
-Spiral Stairs offers Rolling Wooden Ladders in red oak, maple and cherry in 8-, 9-, and 10-foot lengths; $490 to $740.
+Above: Architect Chris Greenawalt used a wood hook ladder to optimize storage in the kitchen of a small apartment in a historic building in Charlestown, Boston.
+Spiral Stairs of Erie, Pennsylvania, offers Rolling Wooden Ladders in red oak, maple, and cherry in 8-, 9-, and 10-foot lengths; $490 to $740.
 Corresponding Rolling Wooden Ladder Hardware Kits are $468 to $715 depending on finish.

-Above: For ultra secure footing, consider the Azkent Stainless Steel Hook Ladder with stainless steel steps (as opposed to bars); $5,912 for an 8-foot ladder and 10-foot rail system at Better Building Hardware.
+Above: For ultra-secure footing, consider the Azkent Stainless Steel Hook Ladder with stainless steel steps (as opposed to bars); $3,903 for an 8-foot ladder and 10-foot rail system at Better Building Hardware.